 You have a screenshot with text you need to copy.
 Or a photo of a document, a sign, a receipt, or a business card.
-You cannot select the text because it is embedded inside an image.
-This is one of the most common everyday computing problems, and the solution is image-to-text conversion powered by OCR (Optical Character Recognition).
+You right-click, try to select the text, and… nothing happens.
+The text is trapped inside the image, embedded in pixels, completely inaccessible to your clipboard.

 How Image-to-Text Extraction Works

-- Language modeling: The recognized characters are assembled into words and sentences, with a language model correcting likely errors based on context.
+- Language modeling: The recognized characters are assembled into words and sentences.
+A language model corrects likely errors based on dictionary lookup and common word patterns.
+For example, if the raw recognition produces "tbe", the language model recognizes this is probably "the" with a misrecognized "h".

 When to Use Image-to-Text Extraction

-This type of tool is useful in dozens of everyday situations:
+This type of tool is useful in dozens of everyday situations.
+Here are the most common ones, along with specific tips for each:

 How to Extract Text from an Image with MathToWord